bitcoin-dot-org/Bitcoin.org/_data/devdocs/en/guides/contracts.md

 deniability.

-Now when Bob or Charlie try to track Alice's transactions through the Blockchain, they will also see transactions made by Nemo and Neminem.
+Now when Bob or Charlie try to track Alice's transactions through the block chain, they will also see transactions made by Nemo and Neminem.
 If Alice does a few more CoinJoins, Bob and Charlie might have to guess which transactions made by dozens or hundreds of people were actually made by Alice.

-The complete history of Alice's satoshis is still in the Blockchain, so a determined investigator could talk to the people AnonGirl CoinJoined with to find out the ultimate origin of her satoshis and possibly reveal AnonGirl as Alice.
+The complete history of Alice's satoshis is still in the block chain, so a determined investigator could talk to the people AnonGirl CoinJoined with to find out the ultimate origin of her satoshis and possibly reveal AnonGirl as Alice.
 But against anyone casually browsing